-- 134.141.
-As part of the EMMP, the consent holder must detail how the capital dredging turbidity plumes are to be monitored to: - (a) Confirm whether or not turbidity plumes exceed the turbidity triggers and Tier 3 Compliance Level that are to be specified under condition 137;144; - (b) Assess whether a turbidity event is determined to be an extraordinary natural event; and - (c) Assess the relative contributions of dredging and non-dredging sources to observed turbidity. - 135.142.
-The EMMP must include the following details: - (a) The monitoring equipment to be used, including the use of nephelometers; - (b) The location of the monitoring equipment; - (c) The setting up and maintenance of monitoring equipment; - (d) The establishment of real-time monitoring; and - (e) Data management; - (f) Quality assurance /quality control methods including management of missing and aberrant data.
+142.147.
+As part of the EMMP, the consent holder must detail how the capital dredging turbidity plumes are to be monitored to:

+- (a) Confirm whether or not turbidity plumes exceed the turbidity triggers and Tier 3 Compliance Level that are to be specified under condition 150148; - (b) Assess whether a turbidity event is determined to be an extraordinary natural event; and - (c) Assess the relative contributions of dredging and non-dredging sources to observed turbidity. - 143.148.
+The EMMP must include the following details, and the Consent Holder must consult with the Council on these details from at least 60 working days prior to providing the EMMP for certification: - (a) The monitoring equipment to be used, including the use of nephelometers; - (b) The process for pre deployment calibration, in situ validation and post deployment verification. - (a)(c) The process for data processing, including data editing, replacing missing records, assigning guality control (QC) codes, data archiving and guality assurance. - (b)(d) The location of the monitoring equipment; - (c)(e) The setting up and maintenance of monitoring equipment; - (d)(f) The establishment of real-time monitoring; and - (e)(g) Data management; - (f)(h)Quality assurance /quality control methods including management of missing and aberrant data.